awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-deploy-xaccount.md

 + `sm_client` \- A SageMaker Boto3 client\.
 + `model_package_group_name` \- The model group to which you want to grant access\.

 To be able to deploy a model that was created in a different account, the user must have a role that has access to SageMaker actions, such as a role with the `AmazonSageMakerFullAccess` managed policy\.
-For information about SageMaker managed policies, see [AWS Managed \(Predefined\) Policies for Amazon SageMaker](access-policy-aws-managed-policies.md)\.
+For information about SageMaker managed policies, see [AWS Managed Policies for Amazon SageMaker](security-iam-awsmanpol.md)\.